JoshMermel/JoshMermel.github.io/_posts/2019-03-10-siteswap-puzzles.md

 puzzle generator would early return the first time it found any solution will all cells filled in.
 One other difference from the earlier solver is that I iterated over possible values for a cell in random order.
 This was just in case iterating in value order introduced some bias.
-I’m not sure this matter but the overhead is so small that I don’t care.
+I’m not sure this matters but the overhead is so small that I don’t care.

 The heart of my generator was a function called ConsiderBoard().
 It took a